 You probably didn’t learn the steps to becoming a rich veterinarian, but you probably thought you’d have enough to live on.
 After all, everyone else was graduating and dealing with their loans somehow.

-Most of my 100+ veterinarian clients have said that they really didn’t understand how fast their loans would grow both during and after school.
+Most of my 100+ veterinarian clients and in related professions have said that they really didn’t understand how fast their loans would grow both during and after school.
 Many contact me five years post-graduation and wonder how their loan statements have a $300,000+ balance on them when they only borrowed $200,000.
+Having debt from undergraduate studies like a Bachelor of Science degree (BS) only adds to that.

 Others have said student loans were more theoretical until they graduated.
 Then their loan servicer sent them a piece of mail that said their deferment ended in November, with the first payment was due a month after.
-That’s when loans got real.
+That’s when the loans from College of Veterinary Medicine got real.
+Being a veterinarian isn’t just dealing with a cute puppy or mastering feline medicine.

 This might sound crazy, but no matter how high your debt, it’s possible to follow the steps to becoming a rich veterinarian within a couple decades.
-That’s true even if you owe the $100,000 to $500,000 that many borrow to finance their DVM education.
+That’s true even if you owe the $100,000 to $500,000 that many borrow to finance their Doctor of Veterinary Medicine (DVM) education.

 Step 1: Watch out for fancy cars and big houses